About the Apple AirPods Max

 - spatial audio feature emulates the sound of a home theater system in a room

 - sound field stays fixed and centered as you move your head

-- requires iPhone or iPad (works with movies, shows, and video in supported apps)
+- requires iPhone, iPad, or Apple TV 4K (works with movies, shows, and video in supported apps)